midlantica/LovelyBunchOfCoconuts/content/grifts/public-transportation-for-all.md

 ---
 title: 'Public Transportation for All'
-claim: 'Public Transportation for All'
+grift: 'Public Transportation for All'
-translation: 'Freedom of movement, brought to you by delays.'
+decode: 'Freedom of movement, brought to you by delays.'
 ---